 3. Mixed media.
 Reading aloud a cherished book can be soothing, but can demand more of zoned-out kid’s attention, while tying up yours.
 That’s where, at least in the early stages, a favorite flick wins out.
 Kennedy says that for her boys, getting to watch Pirates of the Caribbean on a weekday afternoon is an out-of-the-ordinary bonus.
 It’s also a chance to slip in some constructive chat about what’s on the tube.

 4. The healing touch.
 Although it may not stop the sniffles, hands-on care is a remedy in its own right – whether a hot water bottle or mentholated massage.
-Stay-at-home dad Keith Peters of Bloomfield Township uses TV time on sick days to snuggle with his 6-year-old daughter on the couch, and rub her back.
-While that wouldn’t fly with his older sons, ages 12 and 14, dad may hold a cold washcloth to their foreheads.
+Stay-at-home dad Keith Peters of Bloomfield Township would use TV time on sick days to snuggle with his daughter, 6 years old at the time of his interview with Metro Parent, on the couch, and rub her back.
+While that wouldn’t fly with his older sons, dad may hold a cold washcloth to their foreheads.

 5. Comfort foods (and beverages).
 Viruses can make little tummies a volatile place.
 Since replenishing liquids is vital – particularly when there’s vomiting – Kennedy pours Vernor’s soda for stomach bugs, and doles out popsicles for fevers.
 Her husband also fixes up staples from his childhood sick days: chicken noodle soup and cheese bread.
 When those solid foods start settling again, Macomb might whip up Jell-O or run to McDonald’s for a rare milkshake.
 “It’s more like a ‘sick’ kind of food,” she says.

 6. Doldrum busters.
 They’re still stuffy, but out of bed.
 During this typical Day Two scenario, parents can still spoil a bit – while easing kids back into productivity.
-Rory Macomb, who’s 5, gets special time with mom in the kitchen.
+Rory Macomb, Lisa’s little one, would get special time with mom in the kitchen.
 The art-loving Kennedy kids tote out the gooey and messy stuff, like Play-Doh and scrapbooking supplies.
 And, whether it’s to play board games or just talk, Peters says he puts the small stuff on hold.
-"The laundry may be piling up," he says, "but I’m just going to be hanging out with them."
+“The laundry may be piling up,” he says, “but I’m just going to be hanging out with them.”